Coronavirus (COVID-19) Advice For Canadian Employers

-The new coronavirus disease, now officially named COVID-19, was declared a global health emergency by the World Health Organization in January 2020.
-Since then, it has spread to Canada, with roughly 2,000 Canadians having contracted the virus – mostly through travel outside of the county, although local cases are becoming more popular by the day.
+The coronavirus disease, now officially named COVID-19, was declared a global health emergency by the World Health Organization in January 2020.
+Since then, it has spread to Canada, with more than 42,000 Canadians (1,800+ in B.C.) having contracted the virus.

-This has led to major disruptions in the Canadian economy due to the Canadian border being closed to all non-essential travel, gatherings being limited to less than 50 people, many businesses closing their doors and many employees being forced to work from home.
+This has led to major disruptions in the Canadian economy due to the Canadian border being closed to all non-essential travel, social distancing being enforced and encouraged by various levels of government, gatherings of any kind are being strongly discouraged and closures to a number of public areas such as parks, campgrounds, malls, etc. Many businesses have closed their doors and those who can, have moved their operations and employees to work remotely.
 This poses a significant challenge to many organizations.